 Appropriately Uses Anti-Anxiety Medication

-This metric is a measure of the percentage of long-term residents receiving antianxiety medications.
+This metric is an indication of the percent of long-term stay residents taking antianxiety drugs.

 Managing Depression Among Residents

 In Genoa Retirement Village, 20.26% of Patients